-The Society awarded ten graduate students with $1,000 fellowships in June 2019 to carry out field research in 2019 on their topic area in conservation.
+The Society will award ten graduate students with $1,000 fellowships this month to carry out field research on their topic area in conservation.

 The winners were selected from an applicant pool of 60 students whose projects ranged from understating how human activities affect biodiversity to exploring how human behavior can be changed.
 A fifth of the projects had an interdisciplinary or social science approach.

-The Graduate Student Research Fellowship Program is in its third year and is supported by Wiley, the publisher of SCB journals Conservation Biology, Conservation Letters, and Conservation Science & Practice.
+The Graduate Student Research Fellowship Program is in its fourth year and is supported by Wiley, the publisher of SCB journals Conservation Biology, Conservation Letters, and Conservation Science & Practice.

 Congratulations to the winners: